 "I think the emergence of the women marathoners in this country has absolutely played a role in [increasing interest in the sport]," Capiraso says, who adds that, keeping in stride with the trend, more runners than ever before will be taking on the New York City Marathon this year.
 "Look at Shalane Flanagan winning the New York City marathon or Desi Linden at the Boston Marathon or Molly Huddle being the incredible runner that she is.
 So many of these American women I think have really helped to add to our inspiration."

-So as the season of running and our own United States of Running program finds its legs, I'm happy to sign off with the chorus, set to the tune of clicking laces on the pavement: There's never been a better time to female runner.
-Go, girls.
+So as the season of running and our own United States of Running program finds its legs, I'm happy to sign off with the chorus, set to the tune of clicking laces on the pavement: There's never been a better time to runner.
+Get to it.

 Sit back, relax (until that run of course) and read up on all of the pressing intel you need in our United States of Running program, running through next month.